francis1572/Lynx/README.md

 Label Lab system Back-end api via go lang

 ## Before Started
+### Most important
+1. Please create your own branch for your features.
+If you want to merge your codes into `main` branch, please create a new pull request and contact project owner or other team members to review your codes.
+2. If you need dramatic refactoring, please discuss with code owners.
 ### For Mac users
 1. Make sure you have golang installed:
       * Install through homebrew: `brew install golang`